liferay/liferay-docs/develop/tutorials/articles/250-collaboration/05-social-api/08-implementing-ratings-type-selection.markdown

 -   **Portal admins:** can set the default rating type for the portal
 -   **Site admins:** can override the default rating type for their site

 All Liferay apps leverage this feature.
-Your custom apps can too--this tutorial shows you how.
+Your apps can too: this tutorial shows you how.

 ## Specifying an Entity's Rating Type [](id=specifying-an-entitys-ratings-type)